You’re probably in a bind and wondering whether there are things you can sell to make money.

 That is not always the case, and even if it does, it doesn’t mean you can’t sell it!

-How many old cell phones do you have sitting in drawer somewhere?
+How many old cell phones do you have sitting in a drawer somewhere?

-You might have old clothes that don’t fit you or your loved ones anymore.
+You probably have many clothes lying around that either don’t fit you or just don’t like to wear anymore.

 Among some more common things you can sell to make money is your old jewelry.

-It doesn’t necessarily have to be gold or silver or any other expensive material, even those replicas or fake jewelry for children would work just fine as well.
+It doesn’t necessarily have to be gold or silver or any other expensive material.
+Even replicas, costume jewelry, or fake jewelry for children would likely have buyers.

-When selling your jewelry, make sure to get them appraised beforehand.
+When selling your jewelry, make sure to get them appraised by a reputable jewel appraiser beforehand.
 This way you can find out the real value of your items before auctioning them off.

-You can find an appraiser easily on the American Society of Appraisers website.
+You can find an accredited appraiser easily on the American Society of Appraisers website.

-The chances of you rereading a book declines considerably after the first read, and after the second, it becomes almost negligible.
+The chances of you rereading a book decline considerably after the first read, and after the second, it becomes almost negligible.

-This doesn’t just apply for novels, memoirs or such, but to textbooks as well.
+This doesn’t just apply to novels but to textbooks as well.

-If you have stacks of old books laying around, give them life again and put them in a new reader’s hands.
+If you have stacks of old books lying around, give them life again and put them in a new reader’s hands.

 Surprisingly, books hold their value quite well and some even go up with age.